Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: General formulism of geodesic motion

 This relation is very important for the characteristic of the photon sphere.
 Since the photon moves in a photon sphere on circular orbits.
 Therefore, the comparison of strong and weak fields plays an important role in the significance of circular orbits.

-The specific energy variation is represented in Fig. (\ref{F4})and has the following key points: \begin{itemize} \item Increases the specific energy and decreases the bound orbit radius for smaller values of $\beta$ and larger values of $Q$ in a strong field. \item decreases the specific energy and very small change in the bound orbit radius for smaller values of $\beta$ and larger values of $Q$ in a weak field. \item We plotted the top plots for taking fix value of $\beta$ and variation in $Q$. \item We plotted the bottom plots for taking fix value of $Q$ and variation in $\beta$. \end{itemize}
+The specific energy variation is represented in Fig. (\ref{F4})and has the following key points: \begin{itemize} \item Increases the specific energy and decreases the bound orbit radius for smaller values of $\beta$ and larger values of $Q$ in a strong field. \item decreases the specific energy and very small change in the bound orbit radius for smaller values of $\beta$ and larger values of $Q$ in a weak field. \item We plotted the left plots for taking fix value of $\beta=1$ and variation in $Q$. \item We plotted the right plots for taking fix value of $Q=0.5$ and variation in $\beta$. \end{itemize}

-The angular momentum variation is represented in Fig. (\ref{F5}) and has the following key points: \begin{itemize} \item The angular momentum decreases for the increasing value of $Q$ and increases for the increasing value of $\beta$ in a strong field. \item The angular momentum increases for the increasing value of $Q$ and also increases for the increasing value of $\beta$ in the weak field. \item We plotted the top plots for taking fix value of $\beta$ and variation in $Q$. \item We plotted the bottom plots for taking fix value of $Q$ and variation in $\beta$. \end{itemize}
+The angular momentum variation is represented in Fig. (\ref{F5}) and has the following key points: \begin{itemize} \item The angular momentum decreases for the increasing values of $Q$ and increases for the increasing values of $\beta$ in strong field. \item The angular momentum increases for the increasing values of $Q$ and increases for the decreasing values of $\beta$ in weak field. \item We plotted the left plots for taking fix value of $\beta=1$ and variation in $Q$. \item We plotted the right plots for taking fix value of $Q=0.5$ and variation in $\beta$. \end{itemize}